willrowe/javascript-thin/README.md

         - The code to be executed upon the load event being fired.
     + waitForAll
         - `Boolean`
         - Whether to wait for all resources to be loaded.
 A value of `true` will execute the listener upon the `DOMContentLoaded` event being fired.
-A value of `false` will executre the listener upon the `window` `load` event being fired.
+A value of `false` will execute the listener upon the `window` `load` event being fired.
     + Returns `undefined`

 ###Element Interface###